If you are pregnant or planning to get pregnant there are steps you can take for a healthy pregnancy and a healthy baby.

 Preventing Problems During Pregnancy

-Infections: You won’t always know if you have an infection—sometimes you won’t even feel sick.
+You won't always know if you have an infection sometimes you won't even feel sick.
 Learn how to help prevent infections that could harm your unborn baby.